IRIS-Solutions-Team/IRIS-Toolbox/+iris/finish.md

 ## Description

-This function removes all IrisT subfolders from the temporary Matlab search path, and clears persistent variables in some of the backend functions.
+This function removes all Iris subfolders from the temporary Matlab search path, and clears persistent variables in some of the backend functions.
 A short message is displayed with the list of subfolders removed from the path.
-The IrisT root folder stays on the permanent Matlab path.
+The Iris root folder stays on the permanent Matlab path.

 ## Example